 The HCS Approach is a method for distinguishing between valuable forests for protection, and degraded forests with low carbon and biodiversity values.
-The HCS Approach was developed for fragmented forest landscapes in the humid tropics, and it has been validated in Indonesia, PNG, Liberia, Nigeria and the Solomon Islands.
+The HCS Approach was developed for fragmented forest landscapes in the humid tropics.
 The HCS Approach uses satellite data and field observations to stratify vegetation into six different classes of forest.

-The HCS Approach is an important decision support tool, which has been developed to assist agricultural producers avoid high value forests when they are seeking new areas for expansion.
-The HCS Approach helps producers identify and avoid valuable forest areas, so their development programs won’t contravene “no deforestation” commitments / policies (i.e. only low value degraded forests are developed).
+The HCS Approach is an important decision support tool, which has been developed to assist agricultural producers identify and avoid high value forests when they are seeking new areas for expansion, so their development programs won’t contravene “no deforestation” commitments / policies (i.e. only low value degraded forests are developed).

 How does the HCS Approach differ from the High Conservation Value (HCV) Approach?

 The HCV Approach is the process in which HCVs are identified, managed and monitored.
 A HCV assessment involves stakeholder consultation, analysis of existing information and the collection of localised data where necessary.
 The initial aim of the HCV Approach is to identify areas that could provide:

 - Species diversity

 - Landscape level ecosystems

 - Rare ecosystems / habitats